sandyavila/redo-starter-academic-redo/content/authors/admin/_index.md

   url: https://www.ucf.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include emerging technologies specifically AR/VR/MR, STEM Librarianship, ethical and privacy issues related to technology access and education, and bridging the digital divide across marginalized populations.
+bio: My research interests include STEM librarianship and education, emerging technologies like AR/VR/MR, and ethical and privacy issues related to technology access across marginalized communities.

 # Interests to show in About widget
 interests: